METROGEL Gel Ref.[10873] Active ingredients: Methronidazole

 Severe 10 (1.8) 1 (0.5)

-The following additional adverse experiences have been reported with the topical use of metronidazole: skin irritation, transient redness, metallic taste, tingling or numbness of extremities, and nausea.
+The following additional adverse reactions have been reported with the topical use of metronidazole: transient redness, metallic taste, tingling or numbness of extremities, and nausea.

 6.2.
 Postmarketing Experience

-The following adverse reaction has been identified during post approval use of topical metronidazole: peripheral neuropathy.
+The following adverse reaction has been identified during post-approval use of topical metronidazole.
 Because this reaction is reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate the frequency or establish a causal relationship to drug exposure.

 7. Drug Interactions

 Oral metronidazole has been reported to potentiate the anticoagulant effect of coumarin and warfarin, resulting in a prolongation of prothrombin time.
-Drug interactions should be kept in mind when METROGEL is prescribed for patients who are receiving anticoagulant treatment, although they are less likely to occur with topical metronidazole administration because of low absorption.
+Use caution when prescribing for patients who are receiving anticoagulant treatment.

 8.1.
 Pregnancy